charleslparker/classifier-performance/readme.md

 http://www2.imperial.ac.uk/~djhand/R%20CODE%20for%20H%20measure%20of%20classification%20performance.txt

 I have broken his function into several functions so that I can reuse some of the computations to compute the other measures, but the outline, and even many of the variable names are much the same.

+Documentation of the library is currently sketchy at best.
+I'll be updating that especially as time goes on, the need arises, and people are interested.

 There are two reasons you may want to use this software.
 The first is to use the performance metrics to evaluate your own models.
 The second is to replicate my experiments in the included paper.
 We'll deal with the first, simpler case below, in the "Evaluation Usage" section.
 Following that, we'll discuss the more complex second case in the "Replication Usage" section.